Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: Introduction

 \section{Introduction}

-To accommodate assorted emerging new applications (e.g., holographic communication, extended reality, and tactile Internet), the next-generation wireless networks need to meet more stringent performance requirements than today's fifth-generation (5G) networks, such as unprecedentedly high throughput, super-high reliability, ultra-low latency, extremely low power consumption, etc. These requirements, however, may not be fully achieved by existing 5G technologies such as massive multi-input multi-output (MIMO) and millimeter wave (mmWave) communications cost-effectively \cite{9040264}, since they enhance communication performance with significantly increased energy consumption and hardware cost.
+To accommodate assorted emerging new applications, e.g., holographic communication, extended reality, and tactile Internet, the next-generation wireless networks need to meet more stringent performance requirements than today's fifth-generation (5G) networks, such as unprecedentedly high throughput, super-high reliability, ultra-low latency, extremely low power consumption, etc. These requirements, however, may not be fully achieved by existing 5G technologies such as massive multi-input multi-output (MIMO) and millimeter wave (mmWave) communications cost-effectively \cite{9040264}, since they enhance communication performance with significantly increased energy consumption and hardware cost.
 Moreover, the performance of 5G networks is still fundamentally constrained by the random and uncontrollable wireless channels due to various propagation impairments and user mobility.
 To address the above issues, a promising new technology, called \emph{intelligent reflecting surface} (IRS), has been proposed to dynamically control the radio propagation environment and improve the wireless network performance in a cost-effective manner \cite{9326394}.
 Specifically, IRS is a planar meta-surface consisting of massive low-cost passive reflecting elements, which are able to reflect the incident signals with individually tuned phase shifts and/or amplitudes.
 As such, the reflected signals by all reflecting elements can be added constructively for enhancing the signal power in desired direction (so-called passive beamforming) or destructively for mitigating undesired interference.
-These useful functions have spurred growing research interests to apply IRS in various wireless systems for improving their performance, such as passive relaying, wireless sensing, simultaneous wireless information and power transfer (SWIPT), etc \cite{9326394}.